ClemsonFA1p1/fa1p1_luo/README.md

 Repository for Dr. Luo

 # Contributing
-Before adding t this repo it is recommended to set up a .gitignore file and adding the following
+Before adding to this repo it is recommended to set up a .gitignore file and add the pycache folder

-*__pycache__*

 # Run baseline driving network
 Check that the config file for the assocated folder and configuration has the IMAGE_TRANSLATION config set to False